patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 * * CoDEEPNeat, latest and most effective Neural Architecture Search
 * * Some individuals are taking too long to train
 * * New analysis methods
-* * Dimensionality issues between layers
+* * Dimensionality issues between layers: they're still working on this,
-* * Throwing away non NNLearners
+* * Throwing away non NNLearners: used strongly typed GP, made a new type of EMADE Data Pair that requires an NNLearner to be used
 * Bootcamp 2
 * * Data Preprocessing Procedure: dropped name, passengerID, ticket number, and far
 * * Mapped alphabetical values of 'sex' and 'embarked'